auriq/RIntegration/README.md

   that may be somewhat related to each other, it is recommended that you use **read.udb**.

 Both functions require an Essentia Bash script to be executed that sets up the Essentia environment and optionally loads data into the UDB database.
-This script is called loadtimeapache.sh and thus we need to run:
+We called this script loadtimeapache.sh so we need to run:

 sh loadtimeapache.sh

-The only thing needed to complete the apache analysis is to run our scripts that call essQuery and read.udb.
-Thus we run
+The only thing needed to complete the apache analysis is to run the scripts that call essQuery and read.udb.
+Run each of the following commands separately on the command line to test the RESS package:

 R –f callessquery.R